-Metropsis offers three colour discrimination tests: All tests screen subjects for colour vision deficiencies as well as provide more detailed information of changes in colour discrimination that occur as a result of congenital or acquired visual conditions.
+Metropsis offers three colour discrimination tests: All tests screen subjects for colour vision deficiencies as well as providing more detailed information.

 The clinical investigator will be able to monitor quantitatively the progression or remission of a disease over time.
 Many drugs affect colour vision and the pharmacologist will find the test well suited for monitoring the short-term or long-term course of such side-effects.